 Tarangire National Park

 Tarangire National Park has some of the highest population density of elephants as compared to anywhere in Tanzania, and its sparse vegetation, strewn with baobab and acacia trees, makes it a beautiful and distinctive location to visit.
-Located just a few hours drive from the town of Arusha, Tarangire is a popular stop for people travelling through the northern safari circuit on their way to Ngorongoro and the Serengeti.
-The park extends into two game controlled areas and the wildlife is allowed to move freely throughout.
+Located just a few hours' drives from the town of Arusha, Tarangire is a popular stop for people traveling through the northern safari circuit on their way to Ngorongoro and the Serengeti.
+The park extends into two game-controlled areas and the wildlife is allowed to move freely throughout.
 Before the rains, droves of gazelles, wildebeests, zebras, and giraffes migrate to Tarangire National Park’s scrub plains where the last grazing land still remains.
-Tarangire offers an unparalleled game viewing, and during the dry season, elephants abound.
+Tarangire offers unparalleled game viewing, and during the dry season, elephants abound.
 Families of the pachyderms play around the ancient trunks of baobab trees and strip acacia bark from the thorn trees for their afternoon meal.
 Breathtaking views of the Maasai Steppe and the mountains in the south make a stopover at Tarangire a memorable experience.

 Personal Documents Requied